Safeguarding adults with dementia during the COVID-19 pandemic

 An increase in domestic abuse

 The COVID-19 crisis has caused many people to spend a lot more time with those in their household.
 In some cases this has caused additional tensions that spill over into abuse and violence.
-Evidence from statutory and voluntary agencies across the UK, immediately following the initial lockdown restrictions, emphasised an increase in reports of domestic abuse, with Refuge reporting a 25 per cent increase in calls and online requests.
+Evidence from statutory and voluntary agencies across the UK highlights an increase in reports of domestic abuse, with Refuge reporting a 60 per cent increase in calls and online requests between April 2020 and February 2021.
 The increase is thought to be related to forced coexistence, economic stress, and fears about the virus.
 In the case of people with dementia being cared for by family at home it may be due to the carer not coping with limited services, increased caring responsibilities and fewer breaks.

 Those who are living with an abusive partner or family member may be less likely to ask for help during the pandemic as they may not want to bother overstretched emergency services.
 Fewer visitors to the household may mean that evidence of physical abuse goes unnoticed.